lozziboy/arduino-serial-variable-table/README.md

 * How to use it:

-  1. copy SerialWatcher library cSerialWatch.h inside your project folder and include it on top of the main.ino
+  1. copy SerialWatcher source library inside your project folder and include it on top of the main.ino
-      `#include "cSerialWatch.h"`
+      `#include "cSerialWatcher.cpp"`

   2. create a global SerialWatch instance
       `cSerialWatcher SerialWatcher;`